typO969/969.css-formatter/readme.md

-# Custom CSS Formatter for VSCode
+# 969 DESIGN - CSS Formatter for VSCode

 969.CSS-formatter.
 This is a custom CSS formatter for VSCode that preserves blank lines and ensures single-property rules remain inline.
+It works just fine with @layers and crazy comments everywhere.

 ## Features
 ✔ Preserve blank lines